tombensve/APS/APS-Network/APSExtProtocolHTTPTransportProvider/docs/aps-ext-protocol-http-transport-provider.md

 Opening the _http://.../apsrpc/_help/_ URL will give you a web page that provides a lot of information.
 This page requires authentication since it register itself with the APSAdminWeb (/apsadminweb) as ”Remote Services” and appears there as a tab, and thus joins in with the APSAdminWeb authentication.

 In addition to much of the same information as in this documentation it also lists all protocols tracked by the _APSExternalProtocolExtender_ with their name, version, description, and other properties.
 Next it lists all services that _APSExternalProtocolExtender_ provides as callable.
 Each of these services are a link that can be clicked.
 Clicking on a service will show all the methods of the service and then list the call url for each method per protocol.
 Each method listed is also a link, and clicking that link will give you a page where you can provide arguments and then press execute to call the service.
 The result will be displayed as JSON on the same page.
 This is very useful for testing and debugging services.

+## See Also

+Also look at the documentation for APSExternalProtocolExtender.